coderacheal/Awesome-Books-Solo/README.md

 Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- I would like to thank Microverse for the platform to implement such a project
+- I would like to thank the Microverse student community

 ## 📝 License